WHAT IS THE PURPOSE OF KIDNEYS IN HUMAN BODY?

 The kidneys are one of the most important organs in the human body.
-Each human has two kidneys that are bean shaped and each one is approximately the size of a fist.
-These organs are located below the rib cage and each kidney is on either side of the spine.
-The kidneys serve many important functions such as filtering blood, getting rid of waste, regulating blood pressure, releasing necessary hormones, creating and regulating red blood cells, creating vitamins, regulating nutrients etc. As you can see, these functions are absolutely necessary for the proper function of the human body and it is necessary to keep them in balance.
+Each human has two bean-shaped kidneys, and each one is approximately the size of a fist.
+These organs are located below the rib cage, and each kidney is on either side of the spine.
+The kidneys serve many important functions such as filtering blood, getting rid of waste, regulating blood pressure, releasing necessary hormones, creating and regulating red blood cells, creating vitamins, regulating nutrients, etc. As you can see, these functions are required for the human body's proper function, and it is necessary to keep them in balance.

 How Do They Work?

 The kidneys work in a very similar fashion as filters.
-Basically, blood goes into the kidneys from the heart through the renal artery and then this blood is cleaned by the kidneys.
+Basically, blood goes into the kidneys from the heart through the renal artery and then the kidneys clean this blood.
 The kidneys contain millions of small blood filters that clean the blood when it flows through them.
-All of the waste material is then passed onto the bladder where it is stored as urine.
-Once the bladder is full, then you'll feel the urge to urinate and the urine which contains the waste materials will pass through your urethra.
-The clean blood will then be transported back into your blood stream via various veins.
+All of the waste material is then passed onto the bladder, where it is stored as urine.
+Once the bladder is full, then you'll feel the urge to urinate, and the urine which contains the waste materials will pass through your urethra.
+The clean blood will then be transported back into your bloodstream via various veins.

-Kidneys have a very essential job and about 200 quarts of blood are filtered every 24 hours.
-Typically speaking, about 198 quarts of cleaned blood are returned to the body and the 2 quarts that contain waste materials are eliminated from the body via urination.
+Kidneys have an essential job, and about 200 quarts of blood are filtered every 24 hours.
+Typically speaking, about 198 quarts of cleaned blood are returned to the body, and the 2 quarts that contain waste materials are eliminated from the body via urination.

-Keeping Your Kidneys Healthy It is essential that you keep your kidneys as healthy as possible in order to enjoy good health.
-They are necessary to expel waste from your body as well as create the necessary hormones that your body needs in order to function optimally.
+Keeping Your Kidneys Healthy, you must keep your kidneys as healthy as possible to enjoy good health.
+They are necessary to expel waste from your body and create the essential hormones that your body needs to function optimally.
 With that said, we will now look at some of the best ways that you can keep your kidneys as healthy as possible.

-Exercising regularly is not only important for looking slim and fit.
-It is important to help prevent kidney damage by lowering your blood pressure and improving your heart health.
+Regular exercise is not only crucial for looking slim and fit.
+It is essential to help prevent kidney damage by lowering your blood pressure and improving your heart health.
 Exercising regularly also helps to prevent chronic kidney disease.
-So, you should strive to exercise regularly and do any type of exercise that you enjoy.
-This can include running, skipping rope, jogging, weight lifting, dancing, cycling etc. It is best that you choose exercises that you enjoy so that you will consistently exercise at least 4 to 5 days per week.
+So, it would be best if you strived to exercise regularly and do any exercise that you enjoy.
+This can include running, skipping rope, jogging, weight lifting, dancing, cycling, etc. It would be best if you choose activities that you enjoy to exercise at least 4 to 5 days per week consistently.

-Unfortunately, being overweight or obese can cause a wide range of health issues which can damage your kidneys.
-Some of these health issues include heart disease, diabetes, kidney disease and more.
+Unfortunately, being overweight or obese can cause a wide range of health issues, damaging your kidneys.
+Some of these health issues include heart disease, diabetes, kidney disease, and more.
 So, make sure to maintain a healthy weight through a healthy diet and regular exercise.
-Additionally, your diet is not only important in order to manage your weight but you should avoid certain foods that actually damage your kidneys.
+Additionally, your diet is important to manage your weight, but you should avoid certain foods that actually damage your kidneys.
 Some of the foods which can damage your kidneys include soda, canned foods, processed meats, chips etc. So, it is best to eat fresh foods such as vegetables, fruits, fish etc. Also, make sure to reduce your consumption of foods that are high in sodium.

 Drink Lots Of Water

 Drinking a lot of water on a daily basis is good for your kidneys.
 So, make sure that you strive to drink your 8 glasses of water every day!
-The reason why good hydration is so important is because the water helps to flush out the toxins, sodium and other waste from your kidneys.
+Good hydration is so important because the water helps to flush out the toxins, sodium, and other waste from your kidneys.
 Also, it helps a great deal in preventing chronic kidney disease.

-There are many factors that impact how much water you should be drinking such as your age, gender, weight, weather conditions in the area that you live etc. It is best to aim for a minimum of 1.5 to 2 liters of water per day.
+Many factors impact how much water you should be drinking, such as your age, gender, weight, weather conditions in the area that you live, etc. It is best to aim for a minimum of 1.5 to 2 liters of water per day.

-Smoking is very harmful to your health and it actually damages your blood vessels which slows down blood flow.
+Smoking is very harmful to your health, and it damages your blood vessels, which slows down blood flow.
 Additionally, it increases your risk of kidney cancer.
 So, make sure to avoid smoking or do your best to quit the habit.

 Monitor Usage of OTC Pills

-Unfortunately, many OTC pills such as naproxen and ibuprofen can cause kidney damage, especially if you use them daily for various pains, headaches etc. So, you should talk to your doctor about alternatives to help manage pain.
+Unfortunately, many OTC pills such as naproxen and ibuprofen can cause kidney damage, mainly if you use them daily for various pains, headaches, etc. So, it would help if you talked to your doctor about alternatives to help manage pain.

 Control Blood Sugar

 If you have diabetes or high blood sugar, then you are at a much higher risk of developing kidney damage.
-This happens because of the high levels of sugar in your blood, your kidneys need to work a lot harder in order to filter and clean your blood.
-After many years of this, your kidneys may become damaged which can potentially threaten your life.
+This happens because of the high levels of sugar in your blood; your kidneys need to work a lot harder to filter and clean your blood.
+After many years of this, your kidneys may become damaged, which can potentially threaten your life.
 So, make sure to control your blood sugar so that you can prevent this from happening.

 When Your Kidneys Aren't Working Right